doombubbles/paths-plus-plus/LATEST.md

-- Fixed for BTD6 v50
+- Additional fixes for v50